-Virginia Beach Police investigate after electronics and musical equipment were stolen from church
+Virginia Beach Police investigate after electronics, musical equipment stolen from church

-Virginia Beach, Va. – A pastor reported to Virginia Beach Police that someone broke into the New Day Church and stole electronics and musical equipment including a Fender Strat electric guitar.
+VIRGINIA BEACH, Va. – Virginia Beach Police are investigating after the Pastor of New Day Church reported that someone broke into church and stole electronics and musical equipment, including a Fender Stratocaster electric guitar.

 Virginia Beach Police tracked down the stolen guitar at Guitar Center, according to court records.

-They also found a man who sold the guitar to the business, but he said he bought the guitar from someone on the app Letgo.
+They also found a man who sold the guitar to the business, but he said he bought the guitar from someone on the app ‘LetGo’.

-Police are activity investigating this situation.
+Police are actively investigating this situation.

 Records indicate there are possibly other suspects.